vseryakov/backendjs/README.md

             - Field3: account login or whatever it might be in the login column
             - Field4: HMAC-SHA digest from the canonical string, version 1 uses SHA1, other SHA256
             - Field5: expiration value in milliseconds, same as in the canonical string
-            - Field6: SHA1 checksum of the body content, optional, for JSON and other forms of requests not supported by query paremeters
+            - Field6: SHA1 checksum of the body content, optional, for JSON and other forms of requests not supported by query parameters
             - Field7: empty, reserved for future use

 The resulting signature is sent as HTTP header `bk-signature` or in the header specified by the `api-signature-name` config parameter.

 For JSON content type, the method must be POST and no query parameters specified, instead everything should be inside the JSON object which is placed in the body of the request.
-For additional safety, SHA1 checksum of the JSON paylod can be calculated and passed in the signature, this is the only way to ensure the body is not modified when not using query parameters.
+For additional safety, SHA1 checksum of the JSON payload can be calculated and passed in the signature, this is the only way to ensure the body is not modified when not using query parameters.

 See [web/js/bkjs.js](https://github.com/vseryakov/backendjs/blob/master/web/js/bkjs.js) function `Bkjs.createSignature` or
-[api.js](https://github.com/vseryakov/backendjs/blob/master/api.js) function `api.createSignature` for the Javascript implementations.
+[api.js](https://github.com/vseryakov/backendjs/blob/master/api.js) function `api.createSignature` for the JavaScript implementations.

 There is also native iOS implementation [Bkjs.m](https://raw.githubusercontent.com/vseryakov/backendjs-ios/master/BKjs.m).